Palestinians: Etymology

 The Greek toponym Palaistínē (Παλαιστίνη), which is the origin of the Arabic Filasṭīn (فلسطين), first occurs in the work of the 5th century BCE Greek historian Herodotus, where it denotes generally the coastal land from Phoenicia down to Egypt.
-Herodotus also employs the term as an ethnonym, as when he speaks of the 'Syrians of Palestine' or 'Palestinian-Syrians', an ethnically amorphous group he distinguishes from the Phoenicians.
-Herodotus makes no distinction between the Jews and other inhabitants of Palestine.
+Herodotus also employs the term as an ethnonym, as when he speaks of the "Syrians of Palestine" or "Palestinian-Syrians", an ethnically amorphous group he distinguishes from the Phoenicians.
+Herodotus makes no distinction between the inhabitants of Palestine.

 The Greek word reflects an ancient Eastern Mediterranean-Near Eastern word which was used either as a toponym or ethnonym.
 In Ancient Egyptian Peleset/Purusati has been conjectured to refer to the "Sea Peoples", particularly the Philistines.
 Among Semitic languages, Akkadian Palaštu (variant Pilištu) is used of 7th-century Philistia and its, by then, four city states.
-Biblical Hebrew's cognate word Plištim, is usually translated Philistines.Syria Palestina continued to be used by historians and geographers and others to refer to the area between the Mediterranean Sea and the Jordan River, as in the writings of Philo, Josephus and Pliny the Elder.
-During the second or third decades of the 2nd century, Syria Palaestina became the official administrative name for the new province that encompassed most of Judaea, in a move commonly viewed as an action by emperor Hadrian to "disassociate the Jewish people from their historical homeland" or as a "punishment" for the Bar Kokhba revolt.
-There is no evidence as to when the name change was implemented or by whom.
-Jacobson suggested the name to be rationalized by the fact that the new province was far larger than geographical Judea, with the name of Syria Palaestina already in use for centuries by the time the Bar Kokhba revolt took place.
+Biblical Hebrew's cognate word Plištim, is usually translated Philistines.

-The new administrative name was printed on coins, in inscriptions and even appeared in rabbinic texts.
+When the Romans conquered the region in the first century BCE, they used the name Judaea for the province that covered most of the region.
+At the same time, the name Syria Palestina continued to be used by historians and geographers to refer to the area between the Mediterranean Sea and the Jordan River, as in the writings of Philo, Josephus and Pliny the Elder.
+During the early 2nd century CE, Syria Palaestina became the official administrative name in a move viewed by scholars as an attempt by emperor Hadrian to disassociate Jews from the land as punishment for the Bar Kokhba revolt.
+Jacobson suggested the change to be rationalized by the fact that the new province was far larger.
+The name was thenceforth inscribed on coins, and beginning in the fifth century, mentioned in rabbinic texts.
 The Arabic word Filastin has been used to refer to the region since the time of the earliest medieval Arab geographers.
-It appears to have been used as an Arabic adjectival noun in the region since as early as the 7th century CE.
-The Arabic newspaper Falastin (est. 1911), published in Jaffa by Issa and Yousef El-Issa, addressed its readers as "Palestinians".
+It appears to have been used as an Arabic adjectival noun in the region since as early as the 7th century.